tinymce/tinymce-docs/release-notes/known-issues.md

 | AP-327 | Update context toolbar position on editor resize |

 #### Dialog

+The following Dialog related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Dialog]({{site.baseurl}}/ui-elements/dialog/) docs for more information.

 | Issue key| Summary |
 | AP-17	| [dialog L] Insert Anchor |